 Fairness communicates respect and helps confirm people’s self-worth — which is vital to building a shared sense of community.
 Unfairness can occur when there is inequity of workload or pay, cheating, or poor handling of evaluations, promotions, and grievances.

-There are two aspects of establishing fairness in the workplace, summarised by a study in the MIT Sloan Management Review:
+There are two aspects of establishing fairness in the workplace, summarized by a study in the MIT Sloan Management Review:

 How transparency deters employee burnout